shekhov/Gernaseq/README.md

 Author
 ===============================================================================
-I am a PhD student at the [Max Planck Institute for Chemical Ecology] (ice.mpg.de), in Jena, Germany, studying insect/plant biochemistry
+I am a PhD student at the [Max Planck Institute for Chemical Ecology] (http://ice.mpg.de), in Jena, Germany, studying insect/plant biochemistry